 Most of the pressing issues my crowd wanted advice about were just common sense things.
-Stuff adults should know and it annoyed me that they didn’t.
-A fact that was never hidden and also, unfortunately, not a deterrent.
+Stuff adults should know and it really annoyed me that they didn’t.
+A fact that was never hidden and also, unfortunately, didn’t seem to be a deterrent.

 My sage advice was usually along the lines of “Grow up and pull your head out of your ass.”